intellimat/zara-web-challenge/README.md

 - HeartButton
 - ComicCard

-Other components has a little bit of logic to simplify functionality implementation:
+Other components have a little bit of logic to simplify functionality implementation:
 - CharacterCard
 - Navbar

 ## Styling
-Not much emphasis has been put on styling and maintaining a clean styling patter due to the limited implementation time.
+Not much emphasis has been put on styling and maintaining a clean styling pattern due to the limited implementation time.

 No design system is implemented.